Nepal Lube Oil (XNEP:NLO) Current Ratio: 0.00 (As of . 20)

 Comparable Companies

-Nepal Lube Oil Ltd is a licensee of Gulf Oil International, which manufactures and distributes Gulf Lubricant in Nepalese market.
+Nepal Lube Oil Ltd is a licensee of Gulf Oil International, which manufactures and distributes Gulf Lubricants in the Nepalese market.
 The company focuses on delivering a reliable supply of high-quality lubricants and providing technical application expertise to its customers.
-It offers product through direct sales and distribution channels.
+Its product portfolio comprises various industrial lubricants such as thermal oil, compressor oil, turbine oil, greases, transformer oil, etc, and lubricants for cars, motorcycles, commercial vehicles, and other applications.